 What are the differences between a chestnut and a buckeye?

 Buckeyes have a single fruit in their pod while a chestnut has two or three fruits in their pod.
 Buckeyes and horse chestnuts have a shiny exterior that is smooth or has very few bumpy spikes.
 The buckeye trees have a span of five leaves while the American and horse chestnut leaf span of six or seven.

 Buckeye tree’s wood is a fair food for the fireplace.
 It has low heat value and poor coaling qualities but the buckeyes wood is light.
 It does not split easily and is used frequently to make artificial limbs.

 Which part of a buckeye is poisonous?

-The tree of the buckeye looks fabulous but every part of this spectacular tree is poisonous- be it the nut from the tree, its leaves, or even its bark if ingested can cause diarrhea, paralysis, nausea, and so on.
+The tree of the buckeye looks fabulous but every part of the tree is poisonous & toxic- be it the buckeyes nuts from the tree, its leaves, or even its bark if ingested can cause diseases like vomiting and diarrhea, paralysis, nausea, and so on.

 Where do buckeye trees grow in America?

-Aesculus glabra which is commonly known as Ohio buckeye, American buckeye, or fetid buckeye is one of the 12-19 species of Aesculus.
+Ohio Buckeye tree Aesculus glabra which is commonly known as Ohio buckeye fruits, American buckeye, or fetid buckeye is one of the 12-19 species of Aesculus.
 It originates from the midwestern or lower Great Plains region of the United States to the Nashville basin in the southeast.